Skip to content

 Variants

-A card with the same expansion and number (or number sorting order) often has different versions.
+A card with the same expansion and number sorting order often has different versions.
 These different versions are called variants.
 A card has at least one variant.

 A card variant has a type.
 This type is used to uniquely describe it within the context of a card.
 A card variant type may belong to one or more categories which are described below.